 Posted 24 November 2010

 The text below was written in November 2009 and finalised in early 2010 to form a chapter in the book "Islamic Investment Banking: Emerging Trends, Developments and Opportunities" edited by Sohail Jaffer and published by Euromoney Books.
-At the bottom of the page is a link to the Euromoney website for those who wish to purchase the book.

 My chapter is reproduced here with the consent of the publishers.
 My goal in writing it was to explain why the UK has been so sucessful as a centre for international Islamic finance.